francesca-cantoni/AutonomousCatamaran/README.md

   <img src="images/Overview.png" width="700">
 </p>

 A microcontroller board is connected to two outboard motors.
-Each outboard motor is composed by a DC motor and a propeller installed at the end of its shaft.
+Each outboard motor is composed of a DC motor and a propeller installed at the end of its shaft.
 Together, the two outboard motors allow the catamaran to move and rotate in the water.
 The microcontroller receives desired reference values for the rotation speed of the motors from a control PC, in terms of motor RPMs (rounds per minute).
 These reference signals are sent through a serial interface.
-The microcontroller sends a feedback messages back to the control PC to report a few status information.
+The microcontroller sends feedback messages back to the control PC to report a few status information.

 ## About the project
 ### Hardware specifications

 - Each motor can run from -10000 to +10000 RPMs
-- The RPM are controlled through a PWM signal
+- The RPMs are controlled through a PWM signal
   - The frequency must be 1 kHz
   - 50% duty cycle corresponds to 0 RPM, 0% corresponds to -10000 RPM and 100% corresponds to 10000 RPMs
 - The propeller installed on the shaft of each motor is rated for maximum RPMs of +-8000.
 Running the motor above +-8000 RPMs might damage the propeller and must be avoided